 What Increases Your Risk

 Men who are older than 50 have a higher risk for benign prostatic hyperplasia (BPH).

 A family history of BPH may increase your risk for needing treatment for this condition, especially if a relative needed treatment before age 60.

-vasectomy does not increase your risk of BPH.
+A vasectomy does not increase your risk of BPH.